sujan174/Image-Super-Resolution/README.md

 - **User Feedback System** Collect user ratings on the quality of the upscaled images.
 - **Advanced Admin Dashboard**
 - Analytics View: Charts showing total users, total upscales, model usage, and user feedback (liked vs. disliked).
+  - Analytics View: Charts showing total users, total upscales, model usage, and user feedback (liked vs. disliked).
   - User Management: A complete list of all users with the ability to view their detailed history.
-  -   Feedback Viewer: Pages to view all liked or disliked images, with the ability to download them in bulk as a zip file.
+  - Feedback Viewer: Pages to view all liked or disliked images, with the ability to download them in bulk as a zip file for further analysis or model training.
 ---

 ## Tech Stack